Love2Explore/github_chitsheet/README.md

 `git rebase --onto <commit-id>\^ <commit-id> HEAD`	remove specific commit from repository. the \ in \^ is just an escape   char to make zsh play nice and is not necessary if using bash.

 ### remote repositories
-`git remote add origin git@example.com:example/petshop.git` add a remote repository
+`git remote add origin git@example.com:example/petshop.git` or git remote set-url origin <your-copied-git-repo-url.git> add a remote repository /
-`git push -u origin master`			push current local repo to remote. -u sets it to default for the future
+`git push -u origin main`			push current local repo to remote. -u sets it to default for the future
 `git remote -v show`				show the available remote repositories that have been added
 `git pull`						checkout and merge remote changes in one go
 `git fetch origin`						update the local cache of the remote repository